Lazerbeak12345/chaml/README.md

 - Functions are call by value
 - Everything is a function
 - Any operator may be applied to any variable, at all.
-  - EX: while `7.times(10)` returns `70`, a function that returns 7 multipled by a function that returns 10 returns a function that returns the result of that operator applied to each value, respectively.
+  - EX: while `7.times(10)` returns `70`, a function that returns 7 multiplied
+  by a function that returns 10 returns a function that returns the result of that operator applied to each value, respectively.

 ```chaml
 retSeven=()=>7;